Andrew Paul: Later work

 He briefly played Maxwell Moon in the popular BBC soap opera EastEnders and went on to be a regular cast member in Where the Heart Is, playing Billy Boothe, until the series was axed in 2006.
 He guest starred in City Homicide and Dracula.
 He appeared in the ITV series of Lewis shown on ITV and ITV3 in 2014.

 In June 2015, Paul started appearing in Coronation Street as the brewery worker Dan Jones, a love interest for Liz McDonald (Beverley Callard).

 On 29 October 2016, he made a guest appearance in Casualty.
 In 2017, he guest starred in the fifth and final season of Episodes.
-In 2018, in an episode of ITV's Endeavour titled Quartet, he played Joe Dozier, a tobacconist/drinker/wife-beater who was part of an embedded spy ring in Oxford.
-This appearance makes him one of the few actors to have had parts in all three Inspector Morse TV series.
+In 2018, in an episode of ITV's Endeavour titled "Quartet", he played Joe Dozier, a tobacconist/drinker/wife-beater who was part of an embedded spy ring in Oxford.
+This appearance makes him one of the few actors to have had parts in all three Inspector Morse series.
 Then in October 2022, he appeared in an episode of the BBC soap opera Doctors as Terry Bedford.
-In 2025 Paul appeared in the new series of Itv's Unforgotten.
+In 2025, Paul appeared in the new series of ITV's Unforgotten.